Arcangues

 Arcangues ([aʁkɑ̃g]; Arrangoitze) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of southwestern France in what was formerly the Basque province of Labourd.

-The inhabitants of the commune are known as Arcanguais or Arcanguaises or Arrangoiztar in basque.

 Geography

 Location

 Arcangues belongs to the urban area of Bayonne and is located some 10 km south by south-west of Bayonne, 8 km south-east of Biarritz, and 6 km north-west of Ustaritz.